Like You, Taylor Cassidy Is Best Friends With The Snooze Button

 What’s the last song you listened to?
 "Fine Azz" by Kamillion.
 It's the theme song to A Black Lady Sketch Show, and it hypes me up every time I listen to it.

-What’s the last photo in your favorites folder on your phone?
+What’s the last photo in your favourites folder on your phone?
 Myself.
-It's a little odd, but if you look in my favorites most of them are myself.
-I use my favorites folder for picking out photos and videos for content planning, so it's mostly just me!
+It's a little odd, but if you look in my favourites most of them are myself.
+I use my favourites folder for picking out photos and videos for content planning, so it's mostly just me!

 If you could go back and do one thing differently in your career path, what would it be?
 Nothing.
 There are absolutely things I regret, but I believe if I had never done it, I would have just had to learn the same lesson later in a much harder place.